 - B. Definitions: For the purposes of this section, exterior lighting is defined and regulated by the following definitions and categories: - 1.
 Footcandle (fc) A unit of illuminance of equal to 1 lm/ft2 (lumen / sq. ft.) or 10.76 lx (lux). - 2.
-Fully Shielded (Full Cut-Off) A fixture shielded with an opaque material so that light rays emitted by the fixture are projected only below a horizontal plane running through the lowest point on the fixture where light is emitted. - 3.
+Fully Shielded (Full Cut Off) A fixture shielded with an opaque material so that light rays emitted by the fixture are projected only below a horizontal plane running through the lowest point on the fixture where light is emitted. - 3.
 Lumens The Standard International (SI) unit of luminous flux. - 4.
-Luminaire (Light Fixture) A complete lighting unit consisting of a lamp or lamps and ballast(s) (when applicable) together with the parts designed to distribute the light, position and protect the lamps, to connect the lamps to the power supply. - Lux A Unit of measure of the intensity from light of a candle illuminating a one meter square surface, one meter from the candle.
-One foot-candle equals approximately 10 Lux. - 5.6.
-Opaque Impervious to the passage of light. - 6-7.
-Partially Shielded (Partial Cut-Off) A fixture that allows light rays to be emitted up and down and shielded with an opaque material in such a manner to prevent the bulb from being seen. - 7.8.
-Safety Lighting Low-level lighting used to illuminate vehicular and pedestrian circulation. - 8-9.
-Security Lighting Lighting that is fully shielded that is intended to provide bright illumination during emergency situations only. - 9.10.
-Spill Light The amount of light that illuminates beyond the range or primary area that the fixture is intended to light. - 10.11.
-Translucent A material through which light can pass but the light source cannot be seen. - 41-12.
-Trespass Lighting Spill light that encroaches onto neighboring properties. - 12.13.
-Visual Enjoyment Lighting Lighting intended to illuminate outdoor living areas. - C. Design Standards:
+Luminaire (Light Fixture) A complete lighting unit consisting of a lamp or lamps and ballast(s) (when applicable) together with the parts designed to distribute the light, position and protect the lamps, to connect the lamps to the power supply. - 5.
+Opaque Impervious to the passage of light. - Partially Shielded (Partial Cut Off) A fixture that allows light rays to be emitted up and down and shielded with an opaque material in such a manner to prevent the bulb from being seen. - 7.
+Safety Lighting Low level lighting used to illuminate vehicular and pedestrian circulation. - 8.
+Security Lighting Lighting that is fully shielded that is intended to provide bright illumination during emergency situations only. - Spill Light The amount of light that illuminates beyond the range or primary area that the fixture is intended to light. - Translucent A material through which light can pass but the light source cannot be seen. - 11.
+Trespass Lighting Spill light that encroaches onto neighboring properties. - 12.
+Visual Enjoyment Lighting Lighting intended to illuminate outdoor living areas.

+C. Design Standards: